MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-storage.md

 - Review and revise backup and retention policies to minimize storage overhead.
 - Actively review and delete backups that are no longer needed.

+### Optimize the collection of logs

+Logging tools such as Log Analytics can store lots of unused data.

+**Recommendation:**
+- Make sure you are logging and retaining only data that is relevant to your needs.
+- Read more about the [Cost optimization and Log Analytics](/azure/architecture/framework/services/monitoring/log-analytics/cost-optimization).

 ## Next step

 Review the design considerations for security.